RobinBrouwer/gritter/README.markdown

 	Daniël Zwijnenburg
 	45north

-This plugin allows you to easily add the Growl-like notification plugin for JQuery called 'gritter'.
+This Ruby on Rails plugin allows you to easily add Growl-like notifications to your application using a JQuery plugin called 'gritter'.

 ## Installation